-Depression is a common illness worldwide, with an estimated 3.8% of the population affected, including 5.0% among adults and 5.7% among adults over 60 years of age.
+Depression is a common illness worldwide, with an estimated 3.8% of the population affected, including 5.0% among adults and 5.7% among adults over 60.
 Approximately 280 million people worldwide have depression.
 Depression can become a serious health condition.
 It can cause the affected person to suffer greatly and function poorly at work, at school and in the family.
 In the worst cases, depression can lead to suicide.
+More than 700 000 people die by suicide each year (WHO, 2021).